 The Holding Space

-is a generative and experiential learning space
+is an experiential learning space

 for people in a coaching, mentoring or facilitation role